 You will arrive the first week of August (details of specific location in the Bay Area will be provided once accepted into the program).
-Pickup will be arranged for those flying into Oakland airport that day.
+Pickup will be arranged for those flying in.
 We will gather for supper and spend the evening getting to know each other.
-Orientation will continue until July 30th with a mix of fun, prayer, presentations and a preview of expectations for the coming year.
+Orientation will continue throughout that first week with a mix of fun, prayer, presentations and a preview of expectations for the coming year.
 Orientation is a requirement of all incoming VSC Members.

 How will I get there?

 You are expected to cover your own travel expense to Orientation.
 Travel to your Placement Site and to/from all subsequent Reflection Weekends will be covered by the VSC Community Expense Funds.

 Where will I live?

 You will live in a small community with other VSC Members usually in a rented house or apartment.
 Basic furnishings are provided.
 You will bring your own sheets, pillowcases, and towels.
-Blankets and comforters are provided.
+Pillows, blankets and comforters are provided.
 The housing will be in a simple working class (but safe) neighborhood.
 VSC pays for the rent.